rohinishimpatwar/The-NLP-News-Sentiment-Trading-Strategy/README.md

 3. S&P 500 daily stock prices from Yahoo Finance:

 ## Project Logic

-Markup : 1.
-A numbered list
-              1. A nested numbered list
-              2. Which is numbered
-          2. Which is numbered
-Markup: 1.
-Data Cleaning & Labelling
+1. Data Cleaning & Labelling
   1. Reformat and clean the news we get from kaggle website;
   2. Put industry and company labels on all news(~40,000);
-3. Manually label sentiments for a small sample of news(800). <br />
+  3. Manually label sentiments for a small sample of news(800).
-2. EDA & Data Preprocessing:
+2. EDA & Data Preprocessing
-Analyze word counts, top insutries mentioned in news, top n-grams by industries and sentiment.  <br />
+  Analyze word counts, top insutries mentioned in news, top n-grams by industries and sentiment.
 3. News Sentiment Factor Extracion using Vader/FinBERT models (NLP):
-1) use rule-based model Vader to directly predict sentiments for all news, achieve ~0.56 accuracy on labeled samples;
+  1. use rule-based model Vader to directly predict sentiments for all news, achieve ~0.56 accuracy on labeled samples;
-2) trained a FinBERT model on labeled samples by conducting trasfer learning on BERT model, achieve ~0.65 accuracy on validation set and ~0.81 on overall labeled dataset; <br />
+  2. trained a FinBERT model on labeled samples by conducting trasfer learning on BERT model, achieve ~0.65 accuracy on validation set and ~0.81 on overall labeled dataset.
 4. Factor Model Based Trading Strategy:

 ## Poster